markviews/VRChatVibratorController/README.md

 Lets you control your friends lovense using your vr controllers.

-I do my best to keep this mod updated but I am busy with school and other projects...

 ### How to install
 1. Download and install [MelonLoader](https://melonwiki.xyz/#/README)
 2. Download [Vibrator.Controller.dll](https://github.com/markviews/VRChatVibratorController/releases)